h7b/h7b-dendron/notes/notes.daily.2022-11-16.manage-betting-with-spreadsheet.md

 ---
 id: 0c44flimx5xp91rydysf4f6
-title: Create a Betting Spreadsheet
+title: Manage Betting with Spreadsheet
-desc: 'Create a Betting Spreadsheet'
+desc: 'Manage Betting Event with Spreadsheet'
-updated: 1671231525691
+updated: 1672712072704
 created: 1669576718969
 ---
-# Create a Betting Spreadsheet
+# Manage Betting Event with Spreadsheet

 After having learned [[how to read odds|notes.daily.2022-11-16.football-betting]], I want to have the experience of betting.
 Hence, I organized a betting event for World Cup 2022.
 I use Google Sheets to manage this experiment.
 This note summarized this enjoyable experience.